-Please click this link to read Eastrop's Pupil Premium Strategy for 2017 - 2018.
+Please click this link to read Eastrop's Pupil Premium Strategy Plan 2021-22

 At Eastrop, we hold high aspirations for all children.
 We believe all children should be given every opportunity to reach their full potential.
 In order to allow every child to flourish, we endeavour to provide personalised learning opportunities.

 We recognise that some pupils are entitled to the pupil premium funding and we use this money to ensure the children are being provided wider opportunities to diminish the gaps between them and their peers.
 The money is spent on each child to ensure their needs are met – this can be academic, social or emotional targeted support.

 Our priorities include:

 - ensuring all pupils can access the curriculum;

 - supporting all children to feel secure and happy at school;

 - providing a wide range of first had experiences for children to draw on;

 What is the Pupil Premium?

 The Pupil Premium Grant (PPG) was introduced in April 2011.
 The funding, received as an addition sum to the general annual grant (calculated using the total number of children on roll), is based on school census figures for the following children: